 Chocolate Chip Coconut Cookies

-Chocolate Chip Coconut Cookies are loaded with organic shredded coconut and mini semi-sweet chocolate chips, making them soft, wonderfully chewy, and chocolate delicious!
+Chocolate Chip Coconut Cookies are loaded with shredded coconut and mini semi-sweet chocolate chips, making them soft, chewy, and chocolate delicious!
 These chocolate chip coconut cookies are SO good, they will make you go coco-nutty!
 Made in one bowl and baked in minutes, they always turn out perfect, and can be made into large or small cookies and stay chewy for days!

 A wire rack with large size and smaller size cookies cooling.